After all, who better than the toppers themselves!

 JEE Main 2011, AIR 27

-Mr. Rhythm Gupta completed his graduation in computer science branch from IIT Delhi.
+Mr. Rhythm Gupta completed his graduation in the computer science branch from IIT Delhi.

 To kickstart my preparations, I got myself enrolled for coaching classes after class 10 boards in the month of May.
 In the initial days, I didn’t focus much.
 But soon I improved on my schedule by studying apart from the coaching classes.